ThePythonicCow/rawscan/README.md

 for many years, since before stdio even existed.
 As an old school C programmer, the complexities and inefficiencies of the stdio package, compared to raw read(2) and write(2) calls, has always annoyed me a bit.

 As a coder of quite a few personal text processing tools, I've long experimented with various safe, fast, line readers.
-Those familiar with Rust's "Result" style of handling complex function call returns, or with the above mentioned LineReader routine, will recognize their influence on this current rawscan code.
+Those familiar with Rust's [Result](https://doc.rust-lang.org/std/result/) style of handling complex function call returns, or with the above mentioned [LineReader](https://crates.io/crates/linereader) routine, will recognize their influence on this current rawscan code.

 # How to obtain *`rawscan`*